Deep learning has recently shown much promise for NLP applications.

 networks for parsing, paraphrase detection of short phrases and longer

-learn vector representations for multi-word phrases which are useful
+learn vector representations for multi-word phrases, grammatical

-for different applications.
+for various NLP applications.

 Richard Socher, Alex Perelygin, Jean Wu, Jason Chuang, Chris Manning,